Regret-free truth-telling voting rules: Non-tops-only rules and more than two alternatives

 \subsection{Maxmin rules}

-Voting rules belonging to class of maxmin methods, select those alternatives that ``make the least happy agents as happy as possible'' \citep{rawls1971theory}.
+Voting rules in the class of maxmin methods select those alternatives that ``make the least happy agents as happy as possible'' \citep{rawls1971theory}.
 Given $P\in \mathcal{P}^n$ and $x \in X,$ the \emph{minimal position} of $x$ according to $P$ is defined by

 An alternative is a \emph{maxmin winner} if there is no other alternative with higher minimal position.
 We denote the set of \emph{maxmin winners} according to $P$ as $\mathcal{M}(P)$.
 Namely,

 The idea of making the least happy agents as happy as possible is captured by rules that pick, for each preference profile, a maxmin winner for that profile.
 We study both anonymous and neutral versions of these rules.
 Formally,